lgsanjos/yata/README.md

 # Future ideas
 * Active task, the task that you are working on the moment
 * Take over task - a quick task that will be created as Doing and will be "active"
-* Task description, timestamps, effort, importance, order
+* Task description, timestamps, effort, weight
 * Task statuses and projects pre-configurable with order
 * Report: Show tasks marked as done yesterday
 * Report: Show what was done this week (grouped by day)